 We advise all businesses, employers and event organisers to continue to implement effective public health control measures.
 These will help protect workers, contractors, visitors and customers from exposure and prevent the spread of coronavirus.
 The most effective way of preventing the spread of any communicable disease in any premises is to prevent the virus being present in the first place.

-Employers should consider what action they should take if a staff member is displaying any symptoms of a communicable disease (such as flu, coronavirus or norovirus) or have tested positive for coronavirus.
+Employers should consider what action they should take if a staff member is displaying any symptoms of a communicable disease (such as influenza, COVID-19 or norovirus) or have tested positive for coronavirus.
 What is reasonable will depend on a number of factors, including whether it is feasible for the work to be carried out from home.

 Wherever possible, Welsh Government would encourage employers to discuss and agree any changes to absence management with the workforce and with trade unions prior to any changes being implemented.